cloudpanel-io/docs/cloudpanel-ce/docs/frontend-area-cloud-features-aws.md

 ## Route 53

-[Amazon Route 53](https://aws.amazon.com/route53/) is a highly available and scalable cloud Domain Name System (DNS) web service.
+[Amazon Route 53](https://aws.amazon.com/route53/) is a highly available and scalable cloud Domain Name System (DNS) web service. <br />
-It is designed to give developers and businesses an extremely reliable and cost-effective way to route end users to Internet applications by translating names like www.example.com into the numeric IP addresses like 192.0.2.1 that computers use to connect to each other.
+It is designed to give developers and businesses a reliable and cost-effective way to route end users to Internet applications by translating names like www.example.com into the numeric IP addresses like 8.8.8.8 that computers use to connect to each other.

 In this **Route 53** area, you can import **Hosted Zones** from [Amazon Route 53](https://aws.amazon.com/route53/) or create new zones to manage.